 Here's a step-by-step tutorial on how to open PDF files using different web browsers.
 Irrespective of which browser you use, you should find the right solutions here.

-Google Chrome uses an inbuilt PDF viewer to open PDF files automatically.
-However, if you happened to disable the built-in reader, Chrome uses Adobe Reader or Adobe Acrobat to read the PDF files.
+Google Chrome utilizes an inbuilt PDF viewer to open PDF documents naturally.
+Be that as it may, on the off chance that you happened to debilitate the implicit peruser, Chrome utilizes Adobe Reader or Adobe Acrobat to peruse the PDF documents.
 If you would like to switch back to viewing PDF files in your browser, all you have to do is:

 Step 1: Enter "chrome://plugins" in the address bar.